Grass cutting is carried out using methods

 financial contribution is offered to the Parish Council to support

-carried out once or twice a year.
-The use of weed killers must
+out twice a year between May and September.
+The use of weed

-comply with all current legislation and the manufacturers
+killers must comply with all current legislation and the

 Having identified or been made aware of: